TaylorOD/notes_app_javascript/README.md

 - This was build using Vanilla JavaScript, HTML, and CSS.

 ### Status:
-- I plan to make more updates to the project and to host it for easier use but it should be considered finished and usable.
+- Live

 ### Getting Started/Requirements/Prerequisites/Dependencies
 Include any essential instructions for:
 - Getting it: download or clone the project
-- Running it: use live-server to open the index.html file
+- Running it: use live-server to open the index.html file or visit notes-app-td.netlify.app

 ### Contributing
 - Contributor Guidelines: Please feel free to create a pull request if you have a change to suggest